Azure Stack Is Finally Here – Everything You Need to Know About Microsoft’s Hybrid Cloud Platform

 Hybrid clouds are becoming vastly popular among companies today, especially for their increased flexibility, dual-purpose operations, and relative cost effectiveness.
 Designed to meet the needs of a wide array of users, companies who stand to benefit the most from Azure Stack include banks which have high security and compliance requirements in maintaining their sensitive customer information, and oil exploration companies who run mini data centers where stable Internet connection cannot be guaranteed in the extreme conditions where they are situated.

-Here are some reasons why businesses are flocking to Azure Stack:
+Reasons why businesses are flocking to Azure Stack

 HPE ProLiant for Microsoft Azure Stack

 Adding to the versatility of Azure Stack, HPE’s ProLiant servers is also one of the first hybrid cloud solutions to make it possible for companies to consistently run Azure services in their data center.
 It also provides a more simplified working environment that will ensure flexibility and seamless operations and processes, security experience, and proper management of the Azure public cloud services.
 With HPE ProLiant, businesses can also be assured that their cloud computing service remains online and that apps and other files are always available when needed.